dotnet/csharplang/proposals/low-level-struct-improvements.md

 Other uses for `scoped` on locals are discussed [below](#exmaples-scoped-locals).

+When `scoped` is applied to an instance method the `this` parameter will have the type `scoped ref T`.
+By default this is redundant as `scoped ref T` is the default type of `this`.
+It is useful in the case the `struct` is declared as `unscoped` (detailed [below](#return-fields-by-ref)).

 The `scoped` annotation cannot be applied to any other location including returns, fields, array elements, etc ...
-Further while `scoped` can be applied to any `ref` or `in` it can only be applied to values which are `ref struct`.
+Further while `scoped` can be applied to any `ref`, `in` or `out` it can only be applied to values which are `ref struct`.
 Having declarations like `scoped int` adds no value to the rules and will be prevented to avoid developer confusion.

 <a name="out-compat-change"></a>

 To further limit the impact of the compat change of making `ref` and `in` parameters returnable as `ref` fields, the language will change the default *ref-safe-to-escape* value for `out` parameters to be *current method*.
 Effectively `out` parameters are implicitly `scoped out` going forward.
-From a compat perspective this means they cannot be returned by `ref` anymore:
+From a compat perspective this means they cannot be returned by `ref`:

 ```c#
 ref int Sneaky(out int i)